 Noise-induced hearing loss/industrial deafness (NIHL), is the deterioration of hearing experienced by individuals who work, or worked, in an excessively noisy environment for a prolonged period of time.
 This can often be exacerbated by tinnitus, another form of nerve damage caused by excessive noise where whistling and hissing noises intrude into the hearing of damaged individuals.
 Tinnitus can be intermittent or constant.

 Despite changes in legislation, each year thousands of individuals continue to suffer from hearing problems believed to be work-related.

 The level of noise together with the length of exposure contribute to hearing damage.
 In addition to reduced hearing, noises within the ear, known as tinnitus, can sometimes be experienced creating further often distressing problems for sufferers.

-If you have worked in excessively noisy environments for example, heavy industry, shipbuilding, engineering or manufacturing without hearing protection and in recent times have been diagnosed with a reduction in your hearing then you may be entitled to compensation.
+If you have worked in excessively noisy environments, for example, heavy industry, shipbuilding, engineering, or manufacturing without hearing protection and in recent times have been diagnosed with a reduction in your hearing then you may be entitled to hearing loss compensation.

 In the event that court proceedings are not started within three years from the relevant date, the negligent party may be able to escape paying compensation on the basis that your claim is out of time.

 The law surrounding the time limits for industrial disease compensation is extremely complex and issues will differ from case to case, particularly when seeking compensation on behalf of a former family member.
 It is not always necessary to have a firm diagnosis from a medical practitioner for the time limit to commence.
-In these circumstances you seek legal advice from a specialist as soon as you experience symptoms which you believe may have been caused by a third party.
+In these circumstances, you should seek legal advice from a specialist as soon as you experience symptoms that you believe may have been caused by a third party.